karianmash/backend-with-decorators/README.md

 # backend-with-decorators

-A CRUD implementation using decorators
+A CRUD implementation using typescript decorators